bahrmichael/bahrmichael.github.io/_posts/2022-11-02-serverless-defaults.md

 ## Upgrade to Node16

+> Update: AWS has released Node18 runtime for Lambda since this article was published.

 [Since May 2022 Lambda supports Node16](https://aws.amazon.com/about-aws/whats-new/2022/05/aws-lambda-adds-support-node-js-16).
 Thus, we're going to update the project to use Node16.